matthiasn/talk-transcripts/Hickey_Rich/DesignCompositionPerformance.md

 ![00.37.00 Humans are Incredible - build slide](DesignCompositionPerformance/00.37.00.jpg)

-You're only a complete beginning at something for an incredibly short period of time, and then you're over it.
+You're only a complete beginner at something for an incredibly short period of time, and then you're over it.

 ![00.37.08 Humans are Incredible - build slide](DesignCompositionPerformance/00.37.08.jpg)